HOME • SEARCH • EMAIL • ABOUT

 Trompang elepante is an annual, erect, branched, hirsute plant, 15 to 50 centimeters high.
 Leaves are opposite or alternate, ovate to oblong-ovate, somewhat hairy, acute or acuminate, base decurrent along the petiole, 3 to 8 centimeters long.
 Flowers are small, and borne on one side of curved, terminal, or leaf-opposed spikes which are 3 to 8 centimeters long.
 Calyx is green.

 Corolla is pale lavender to nearly white, funnel-shaped, and about 5 millimeters long, with a slender and cylindric tube and the limb 3 to 3.5 millimeters in diameter.
 Stamens are 5, inserted on the corolla tube.
-Ovary completely or imperfectly 4-celled, 4 ovules, style terminal or leaf opposed, 3 to 10 cm long, flowers all in one side, the lower ones opening first.
+Ovary completely or imperfectly 4-celled, 4 ovules, style terminal or leaf opposed, 3 to 10 centimeters long, flowers all in one side, the lower ones opening first.
 Fruit id 4 to 5 millimeters long, composed of 2, ovoid, beaked nutlets.

 Distribution